 Z. Rahwan, O. P. Hauser, E. Kochanowska, B. Fasolo.
 High Stakes: A Little More Cheating And A Lot Less Charity.

 O. P. Hauser.
-Tipping for an audience: Observability increases tipping behavior in a natural experiment.
+Tipping for an audience: Observability and prosocial behavior.

 O. P. Hauser*, C. Hilbe*, M. A. Nowak.
 Social dilemma among unequals.

 M. R. Jordan, W. Dickens, O. P. Hauser, D. G. Rand.
 Rethinking microloan defaults.